ssgilg/transcription_aws/README.md

       It has to include pronunciation (IPA Chart With Sounds, English to IPA Translator not currently working)

-    --Example output:

-        without vocabulary
+    --Example output without vocabulary:

         "because I know Well I don't know But the the vegetable years transcribe can tell different speakers right So in my date our in my and my date I I have label for each speaker..."

-         Add vocab with word "data"
+    --Example output vocabulary: Add vocab with word "data

         "because I know Well I don't know but the the data billionaires transcribe can tell different speakers right So in my data our in my and my data I I have label for each speaker ..."

     In the firs transcription we get  "vegetable years" and when using a vocabulary we get "data billionaires".
 The transcription was incorrect